 What was once called Windows Defender Security Center has dropped the “Defender”.
 It is used as a reliable reporting tool that will integrate with other parts of your network security system (antivirus, antimalware, antispyware), and is controllable through the Action Center.

 Microsoft is constantly improving its security functions to keep your systems, servers, and network safe from the immense amount of threats found on the web.
-For more information about Windows update 1809, or for any other network security matter, contact the security professionals at Netcotech today at 1-888-238-7732 or 780-851-6000.
+For more information about Windows update 1809, or for any other network security matter, contact the security professionals at COMPANYNAME today at PHONENUMBER.